appditto/pippin_nano_wallet/README.md

 ## Pippin Performance

-In a benchmark against the node developer wallet, Pippin was 2x faster on average over 3 runs.
+In a benchmark against the node developer wallet, Pippin was 2x faster on average on 3 independent runs.

-All runs used the same node, un-opened accounts, [BoomPoW](https://bpow.banano.cc) as the work peer.
+- All runs used the same node (V20)
+- Every run created a new wallet and 21 accounts
+- Every run consisted of 62 transactions (blocks)
+- [BoomPoW](https://bpow.banano.cc) was used as the work peer for all runs

 <p align="center">  <img src="https://raw.githubusercontent.com/appditto/pippin_nano_wallet/master/assets/benchmark.svg?sanitize=true" alt="Pippin Benchmarks" width="600" height="400"> </p>